TightCap: 3D Human Shape Capture with Clothing Tightness Field: Overview

-\myparagraph{Tightness Prediction.} Based on the hybrid feature map from the above clothed-GI, we propose to predict the corresponding 2D clothing tightness map in a data-driven manner, which utilizes a novel tightness formulation (see Sec.\ref{tightnessMeasure}) and an effective learning framework based on conditional GAN, named TightNet (see Sec.\ref{TightNet}).
+\paragraph{Tightness Prediction.} Based on the hybrid feature map from the above clothed-GI, we propose to predict the corresponding 2D clothing tightness map in a data-driven manner, which utilizes a novel per-vertex tightness formulation (see Sec.\ref{tightnessMeasure}). \chen{While GAN-based networks \citep{lazova2019360, pumarola20193dpeople, alldieck2019tex2shape} achieve reliable results on reconstructed clothed human, we follow \minor{this GAN-based framework} to predict the tightness pointing from the clothing layer to the body layer for personalized body shape estimation}, and build a most effective learning framework based on conditional GAN, named TightNet (see Sec.\ref{TightNet}).

-\myparagraph{Multi-layer Reconstruction.} Finally, we utilize the predicted tightness map to reconstruct the multi-layer human shape and dressed garments accurately via an optimization scheme based on Gaussian kernels (see Sec.\ref{ShapRecovery}).
-Such multi-layer reconstruction results further enable various application such as immersive cloth retargeting and avatar animation.
+\paragraph{Multi-layer Reconstruction.} Finally, we utilize the predicted tightness map to reconstruct the multi-layer human shape and dressed garments accurately via an optimization scheme based on Gaussian kernels (see Sec.\ref{ShapRecovery}). \chen{This optimization can produce more reliable and stable results with the prior of template shape, and help to correct the 3D artifacts for challenging cases.
+Such multi-layer reconstruction results further enable various applications such as immersive cloth retargeting and avatar animation.
+The following sections provide the details of the full system.}